 Our two-day trip combines the half-day and full-day trips.
 The night between your trips you will stay at our campground in Milltown, Indiana.
 After you have setup your campsite, we’ll get you on your way.

 Our half-day trip starts 7 miles upstream from our Milltown base and showcases upper Blue River.
-You will be transported to the river via bus or van.
-At our private ramp, our friendly staff will help you into your canoe or kayak.
+You will be transported to our private location on the river by bus to our private ramp.

 Sit back.
 Relax and enjoy all Blue River offers including rapids, islands, sand bars, nature, wildlife, and springs.